 Jagged mountain peaks break through the ground as if they want to torture the landscape.
 Sharp rocks and boulders are interspersed with snow and ice.
 It’s the Hamperokken mountain range and the most exposed and technical section of the Tromso SkyRace – an extreme category race in the 2017 Migu Run Skyrunner Extreme Series.

 The race is the inspiration of mountain and Skyrunning icons, Emelie Forsberg and Kilian Jornet.
-It does not need a creative mind to understand that any course or race organised by this duo will be challenging, tough, dramatic and memorable!
+It does not need a creative mind to understand that any course or race organized by this duo will be challenging, tough, dramatic and memorable!
 The Tromso SkyRace does not disappoint.
 It’s a race that harks back to the early days of Marino Giacometti, the creator of Skyrunning.

 Back in the late 80’s, Giacometti pioneered a sport of fast-and-light, a sea-to-summit or town-to-summit project – it’s about going fast to the summit and returning as quickly as possible.
 Monte Rosa, Mt Blanc, Kinabalu – yes, Fabio Meraldi, Bruno Brunod and Giacometti laid the foundations for the modern-day sport that is now called Skyrunning.